Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 The perfect fuel for your intestinal flora?

-- 🥣 Fiber (especially from whole grains, seeds, nuts, legumes and vegetables)
+- 🥣 Fiber (especially from whole grains, seeds, nuts, legumes, and vegetables)

 - 🧫 Fermented products such as yogurt, kefir and sauerkraut